Steps to Build a WordPress Ecommerce Website

 Themes dictate the website’s overall structure and aesthetic.
 This is a particularly exciting part of the process because choosing a theme is how your site begins to come to life.
 Once your theme is installed, you will suddenly have a shape and form to your site, and you can then move on to filling out the details and preparing to launch your site.

 It’s at this point that you need to begin thinking about the ecommerce element of your website.
 There are countless themes available for WordPress sites, but only some themes have been designed with ecommerce in mind.
 Picking a theme that is structured specifically for ecommerce will make your life much easier.
-ThemeForest is an extremely popular WordPress theme marketplace, and you can shop their collection of themes filtered specifically for ecommerce sites.
+Envato is an extremely popular WordPress theme marketplace, with an Envato Creative Subscription you gain access to the best WordPress ecommerce themes.

 With your theme selected, you’ll simply need to download the theme file and upload it to your WordPress site.
 At this point, you won’t have any custom content on your site, and you won’t yet be ready to make sales, but the site will have a shape, and you will begin to visualize how it can all come together.